Nikhil-G08/Nikhil-G08/README.md

 - 👋 Hi, I’m @Nikhil Gavhane
+- I’m looking to collaborate with tech enthusiasts
 - 👀 I’m interested in programming for making huge impacts
-- 🌱 I’m currently learning to help in converting raw data in meaningful insights
+- 🌱 I’m currently learning to help in converting RAW into USEFULL
-- 💞️ I’m looking to collaborate with tech enthusiasts
-- 📫 Reach me through gavhanenikhil08@gmail.com
+- 📫 Reach me through gavhanenikhil08@gmail.com & Connect on www.linkedin.com/in/nikhilgavhane

 - ⚡ Fun fact

 <!---